-In 2014, we standardized our description of steelhead rearing distribution by stratifying each tributary into 200m sampling sections throughout its entire length (Figure 8).
-The tagging location of each fish tagged is known to the nearest 200m in tributaries, and 300 or 500 in mainstem river sections.
-We constructed simple frequency plots of steelhead smolt rearing origin from each tributary by river kilometer for the upper Yakima basin (Figure 9) and the Naches Basin (Figure 10).
+In 2014, we standardized our description of steelhead rearing distribution by stratifying each tributary into 200m sampling sections throughout its entire length and the main stem Yakima River into 500 m sections (Figure 10).
+The tagging location of each fish tagged is known to the nearest 200m in tributaries, and 500m in mainstem river sections.
+We constructed simple frequency plots of steelhead smolt rearing origin in the main stem upper Yakima River (Figure 11), and from each tributary by river kilometer for the upper Yakima basin (Figure 12) and the Naches Basin (Figure 13).
 In addition, we overlayed the rearing distribution of known resident trout on these frequency plots to see if there were any differences in the stream sections occupied by resident trout and anadromous pre-smolts during the rearing period.
 It appeared that there was a high degree of overlap in the rearing distribution of anadromous and resident O. mykiss during the rearing period and the life histories were not spatially segregated.

-Figure 8.
+Figure 10.
 PIT tag collection sites in each tributary stream of the upper Yakima Basin.
 Collection site names are labeled sequentially moving up the stream channel.
 Each dot represents 200 m in tributary streams, and 300 m or 500 m in main stem stream sections.

-Figure 9.
-Origin (rkm) of known resident trout and anadromous steelhead juvenile migrants detected during the 2015 spring smolt migration that were tagged in the upper Yakima Basin.
+Figure 11.
+Origin (rkm) of known resident trout and anadromous steelhead juvenile migrants detected during the 2016 spring smolt migration that were tagged in the Yakima River.
+Red markers indicate sampled stream reaches.

-Figure 10.
-Origin (rkm) of known resident trout and anadromous steelhead juvenile migrants detected during the 2015 spring smolt migration that were tagged in the Naches Basin.
+Figure 12.
+Origin (rkm) of known resident trout and anadromous steelhead juvenile migrants detected during the 2016 spring smolt migration that were tagged in the upper Yakima Tributary streams.
+Red markers indicate sampled stream reaches.